vaclav2016/xmppredis/README.md

 Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's (or channel?).

-NOTE: This project is not tested for production.
+NOTE: For me, this project looks like in a fine state.
+BUT: This project is not tested for production.

 What use case for this project?